 Self-publishing your memoir?

 Over the past 10 to 15 years, many authors have made use of the ever-growing self-publishing industry.
-They typically do so for two main reasons: Bypassing the traditional publishing system ensures that they will be published; and the resulting book may be completed and available for sale much more quickly.
+They typically do so for two main reasons: Bypassing the traditional publishing system ensures that they will be published; and the resulting book may be completed and available for sale much quicker.

 If you should decide to self-publish your memoir, consider carefully how much time and money you can devote to the effort.
 In other words, how much do you truly want to do yourself, and how much are you willing to pay for help?

-If you’re looking for a professional ghostwriter to create your memoir, or guide you through the process of publishing your memoir, contact Barry Fox.
+If you’re looking for a professional ghostwriter to create your memoir, contact Barry Fox.
 I have ghostwritten fascinating and successful memoirs and successfully supervised the self-publishing process.
 You don’t have to go it alone!